Can My Car Tow A Go-Pod? | Go-Pods Micro Tourer Caravans | Go-Pods.co.uk

-Another option is to consult the owner's manual.
-In the Technical Section of the vehicles manual, you'll find the towing allowances stated in kilos and there should be two figures quoted.
+In the Technical Section of the vehicle's manual, you'll find the towing allowances stated in Kg and there should be two figures quoted.

-Alternatively, many websites offer tables showing cars and their associated towing capacities, such as the one linked to from the button below.
+Alternatively, many websites offer charts showing cars and their associated towing capacities, such as the one linked to from the button below.